Ossip Zadkine

-Ossip Zadkine (Осип Алексеевич Цадкин; 28 January 1888 – 25 November 1967) was a Belarusian-born French artist.
+Ossip Alexeevich Zadkine (Осип Алексеевич Цадкин; 28 January 1888 – 25 November 1967) was a Russian and French artist of the School of Paris.
 He is best known as a sculptor, but also produced paintings and lithographs.

 Early years and education

-Zadkine was born on 28 January 1888 as Yossel Aronovich Tsadkin (Иосель Аронович Цадкин) in the city of Vitsebsk, Russian Empire (now Belarus).
+Zadkine was born on 28 January 1888 as Yossel Aronovich Tsadkin (Иосель Аронович Цадкин) in the city of Vitebsk, in the Russian Empire (now Belarus).
 He was born to a baptized Jewish father and a mother named Zippa-Dvoyra, who he claimed to be of Scottish origin.
-Archival materials state that Iosel-Shmuila Aronovich Tsadkin was of Jewish faith and studied in the Vitebsk City Technical School between 1900 and 1904, including two years in one class with would-be artists Marc Chagall (then Movsha Shagal) and Victor Mekler (then Avigdor Mekler).
+Archival materials state that Iosel-Shmuila Aronovich Tsadkin was of Jewish faith and studied in the Vitebsk City Technical School between 1900 and 1904.
+He also studied in the Yury Pen's art school with would-be artists Marc Chagall (then Movsha Shagal) and Victor Mekler (then Avigdor Mekler).
 Archival materials contradict Zadkine himself and states that his father did not convert to the Russian Orthodox religion and his mother was not of a Scottish extraction.
 He had 5 siblings: sisters Mira, Roza and Fania and brothers Mark and Moses.

-At the age of fifteen, Zadkine was sent by his father to Sunderland to learn English and "good manners".
-He then moved to London and attended lessons at the Regent Street Polytechnic where he considered the teachers to be too conservative.
+Zadkine claimed in his memoir that at the age of fifteen he had been sent by his father to Sunderland in the north of England, to stay with distant Scottish relatives and learn some "good manners".
+However, recent research has discovered that he ran away from home with a younger brother, and ended up living in Sunderland with the family of his paternal uncle, Joseph Zadkin, who had himself emigrated from Belarus a few years previously.
+In Sunderland he took art classes in Sunderland Town Hall and was taught to use a chisel by his uncle who was a cabinetmaker.
+He then moved to London and attended lessons at the Regent Street Polytechnic where he won a prize for modelling in 1908 but considered the teachers to be too conservative.

 Zadkine settled in Paris in 1910.
 He studied at the École des Beaux-Arts for six months.
 In 1911 he lived and worked in La Ruche.
 While in Paris he joined the Cubist movement, working in a Cubist idiom from 1914 to 1925.
 He later developed his own style, one that was strongly influenced by African and Greek art.

 Career

 In 1921 he obtained French citizenship.
 Zadkine served as a stretcher-bearer in the French Army during World War I, and was wounded in action.
 He spent World War II in the US.
-His best-known work is probably the sculpture The Destroyed City (1951-1953), representing a man without a heart, a memorial to the destruction of the center of the Dutch city of Rotterdam in 1940 by the Nazi-German Luftwaffe.
+His best-known work is probably the sculpture The Destroyed City (1951–1953), representing a man without a heart, a memorial to the destruction of the center of the Dutch city of Rotterdam in 1940 by the Nazi-German Luftwaffe.

-He taught sculpture classes at Académie de la Grande Chaumière until 1958, students of his included artists Geula Dagan (1925–2008) and Genevieve Pezet.
+He taught sculpture classes at Académie de la Grande Chaumière until 1958, students of his included artists Geula Dagan (1925–2008), Gunnar Aagaard Andersen and Genevieve Pezet.